Case Manager VI – Interim Housing

 - Maintain and execute confidential information according to HIPAA standards

-- Demonstrate knowledge or experience with case management techniques including critical time intervention, harm reduction strategies, crisis intervention techniques and motivational interviewing
+- Demonstrate knowledge and experience with evidence-based case management techniques including critical time intervention, ham reduction strategies, crisis intervention techniques and motivational interviewing

 - Possess a high level of tolerance and understanding for individuals with urgent and multiple case management and health needs